George, Charlotte and Louis join royal family for VE Day commemorations

 Prince George, Princess Charlotte and Prince Louis made a rare public appearance with their parents William and Kate to see the spectacle which began a few minutes before they arrived at the royal box.

-Charles and Camilla led the royal party sat in the shadow of the Queen Victoria Memorial who included the Princess Royal and her husband Vice Admiral Sir Tim Laurence, the Duke and Duchess of Edinburgh and the Duke of Kent.
+Charles and Camilla led the royal party sitting in the shadow of the Queen Victoria Memorial, along with the Princess Royal and her husband Vice Admiral Sir Tim Laurence, the Duke and Duchess of Edinburgh and the Duke of Kent.

-Nearby were sat Second World War veterans and Prime Minister Sir Keir Starmer and crowds lined The Mall, with some waiting since early morning to secure a good spot to watch events.
+Second World War veterans and Prime Minister Sir Keir Starmer were sitting nearby, and crowds lined The Mall, with some waiting since early morning to secure a spot to watch events.

-Actor Timothy Spall read extracts from wartime leader Sir Winston Churchill’s famous Victory in Europe (VE) Day speech and 100-year-old RAF veteran Alan Kennett formally started the parade when he received the Commonwealth War Graves’ Torch For Peace.
+Actor Timothy Spall read extracts from wartime leader Sir Winston Churchill’s VE Day speech and 100-year-old RAF veteran Alan Kennett formally started the parade when he received the Commonwealth War Graves’ Torch For Peace.

-VE Day was declared on May 8 1945 and the veteran learnt about the historic news when the doors burst open in a cinema he was in as a soldier drove a jeep into the venue and shouted: “The war is over.”
+VE Day was declared on May 8 1945 and Mr Kennett learnt about the historic news in a cinema when a soldier drove a jeep into the venue and shouted: “The war is over.”